 But when you are just starting the most important thing is to get into a habit of regularly sending your list something on a regular basis.

 And there are lots of options here.
-You could send them a quick message every time you send out a post, a weekly newsletter, a monthly newsletter…
+You could send them a quick message every time you send out a post, or a weekly newsletter, or a monthly newsletter…

 Whatever you choose, it’s important you pick a schedule and stick with it.
 Email works best when it’s regular and predictable.
 So, if you choose to do a monthly email, then maybe every 1st of the month, or every second Friday.
 If you choose to go weekly (which is usually better), maybe 4pm every Friday or 8am every Monday… whatever you think will work best for your list.
 And remember this will be quite different depending on whether your readers are say, business owners, or mothers of small children, or students, or retired people.
 In the early days it might be worth trying a few things out, but once you’ve found a formula that works, stick to it.

 Another alternative is to go with an automated email.
 This is very easy with both MailChimp and ConvertKit as you can set up an automated RSS campaign which will automatically send your latest post out to your list every time you post on your blog.
 Or you can set this up to go out weekly or monthly too.

 To be honest, I wouldn’t say an automated email is the BEST solution – a more personal bespoke newsletter that adds extra value will always be better.
 But if you simply do not have the time, then an automated newsletter is MUCH better than no newsletter!